About the program

 Other fees

-General fees (per term)
+General fees (per year)

-Law Career Services Fee (per term)
+Law Career Services Fee (per year)

 I chose UCalgary Law because the faculty's expertise in natural resources and energy has no other competition in Canada or elsewhere in the world.